quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/migration-guide.md

 This means you get better in-editor auto-completion support amongst many other advantages.

+## QCalendar v4.1.0 rewritten fully in TypeScript

+Again, this means better in-editor auto-completion support amongst many other advantages.

 ## New calendar component

-Just quickly, for information purposes, there is a new **QCalendarTask** component for writing timesheets and Gantt-like calendars.
+Just quickly, for information purposes, there is a new **QCalendarTask** component for writing task-oriented calendars, like timesheets and Gantt-like calendars.
+Use it to track tasks and events.

 ## Calendar types